olivia-boyes/OB_Project3_CS202/README.md

 ## Testing Requirements
 - **Test File**: You must pass all tests in `test_p3.py`.
 - **Additional Tests**: Write your own tests in `test_student.py`.
 There are no set expectations on your tests; they are primarily to ensure your code is prepared for potential test cases that might be used for evaluation.
+-I recommend writing tests for these smaller functions before writing code.

 ## Instructions
 1. **Understand Huffman Coding**: Before you start, make sure you understand how Huffman coding works.